 The books I’ve mentioned above offer ample guidance, exercises, directions, and possibilities.
 I’ve found reading books to be helpful along this journey, but you can also follow your own intuition and curiosity.
 Exploring this territory on my own and with others has brought me great joy and insight, and I hope it will for you as well.

-A very special thanks to Silvia, whose illustrations and support made this article possible for me.
-Please consider learning more about her and supporting her art!
 Thank you as well to Silvia, S, Mako Shen, and Acid Shill for reviewing this post and providing feedback.